How to get vaccinated against COVID-19?

 How to get vaccinated against COVID-19?Last update: 20/10/2021

-Anyone aged 5 years or older who is a Monegasque national or resident, is a pupil or student educated in Monaco, or who works in Monaco can be vaccinated free of charge.
+Anyone who is a Monegasque national or resident, is a pupil or student educated in Monaco, or who works in Monaco can be vaccinated free of charge.

 Those who work in the Principality must show proof of employment.